pjc0247/LittleHelperForUnity/README.md

 Scripting
 ----

-### Script template (Not implemented yet)
+### Script template
-Create a `template.cs.t` file to override Untiy's default template.
+Create a `template.tcs` file to override Untiy's default template.
 This can be applied to each directory.